 We found that the lack of appreciation is closely linked to financial compensation, as various respondents said there was an ever-increasing amount of demands and responsibilities while the pay stayed the same.

-With more pay transparency laws coming into place, and a lot of positive conversations happening around pay equity, there’s never been a time to get on top of your compensation strategy.
+With more pay transparency laws coming into place, and a lot of positive conversations happening around pay equity, there’s never been a better time to get on top of your compensation strategy.

 6. Nurture your culture